*** Note also Shaanbei tag here!***

 Shaanbei folk culture is particularly well served in Chinese online video clips.

-I was also inspired by the early work of anthropologist Guo Yuhua 郭于华 on Shaanbei, notably an article in the important book that she edited,
+I was also inspired by the work of anthropologist Guo Yuhua 郭于华 on Shaanbei, notably an article in the important book that she edited,

 - Yishi yu shehui bianqian 仪式与社会变迁 [Ritual and social change] (Beijing: Shehui kexue wenxian cbs, 1999),